josephstill/chip-8/README.md

       -d    Disassemble the ROM
       -e    Run the ROM on emulator
     </samp>
+  <p>Running the program without the file flag set will cause the UI to launch.</p>
   </pre>
   <header>
     <a name="Hex"><h3>Hex Dumps</h3></a>
   </header>
   <p>Running the hex dump feature will display the bytes found inside the ROM with address offsets for a reference point.
-Currently this feature is only available in the command line tool; however, if there is time, a GUI will be added for this feature.
 The purpose for including this extra feature was that I found it useful when investigating bugs in file parsing.
 The hex dump feature is activated with the -x flag and requires that -f be specified with a file path.
 The output looks like this:</p>
   <pre>
     <samp>
       joseph@Joseph-MacBookPro$ ./chip-8 -x -f ../roms/Fishie.ch8